Skip to content

 • Urinary tract infections

 A true emergency is when an illness or injury places a person’s health or life in serious jeopardy and treatment cannot be delayed.
-In these situations, call 911 or go immediately to the nearest emergency room:
+If you are experiencing any of these symptoms, call 911 or go immediately to the nearest emergency room:

 • Facial drooping, arm weakness, and difficulty speaking (signs of a stroke)